razie/diesel/diesel/README.md

 ## Microservices

-A microservices mocking, prototyping and testing framework, built with simple play framework bindings onto the diesel workflow framework: automatically turns any workflow into a microservice and/or orchestrate any microservices with the workflow rules.
+These messages are bound natively and automatically to REST, resulting A microservices mocking, prototyping and testing framework, built with simple play framework bindings.

+The diesel workflow framework: automatically turns any workflow into a microservice and/or orchestrate any microservices with the workflow rules.

+## Testing

 Relies on a DSL to define microservices, rules and test and run these.